zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 Of course not.

-Sharing access credentials in your codes or files is a quick way to set your butt on fire.
+Sharing access credentials in your code or files is a quick way to set your butt on fire.
 We wouldn't recommend it.

 ![fire](../assets/posts/pytorch_wandb/fire.gif)